reorg/pg_repack/doc/pg_repack.rst

     Define a CLUSTER KEY on the table, via ALTER TABLE CLUSTER ON, or use one of the --no-order or --order-by modes.

-pg_repack: query failed: ERROR: column "col" does not exist
+ERROR: query failed: ERROR: column "col" does not exist
     The target table doesn't have columns specified by ``--order-by`` option.

     Specify existing columns.